rykroon/mongoclasses/docs/index.md

 ### What is a Mongoclass?
-A Mongoclass is simply a dataclass.
-There are no base classes nor any extra class decorators besides the built-in dataclass decorator.
+A Mongoclass is simply a dataclass with a few extra features related to MongoDB.

-In order for a dataclass to be considered a mongoclass it must have the following two fields:
-- A ClassVar field named 'collection'.
-- A field named '_id' OR a field whose metadata has "db_field" set to "_id".

 ### Quick Example
 ```
-from dataclasses import dataclass
-from typing import ClassVar
+from mongoclasses import mongoclass, is_mongoclass, insert_one
-import mongoclasses
 from pymongo import MongoClient
-from pymongo.collection import Collection

 client = MongoClient()
 db = client["db"]

-@dataclass
+@mongoclass(db=db)
 class MyMongoclass:
-    collection: ClassVar[Collection] = db["collection"]
     _id: int = None

-assert mongoclasses.is_mongoclass(MyMongoclass) is True
+assert is_mongoclass(MyMongoclass) is True
 obj = MyMongoclass()
-mongoclasses.insert_one(obj)
+result = insert_one(obj)
 ```

 ### Features